NOTICE / AVVISO

 American Academy items found in the catalog with the collection designation RARE BOOKS may be requested using the online request form.
-Following the request, the Barbara Goldsmith Rare Book Room will be opened from 2:30-4:30 p.m. that same day for consultation.
+Please request before 10:00 am of the day of consultation.
+Following the request, the Barbara Goldsmith Rare Book Room will be opened from 2:30-4:30 p.m.

 Scanning, Digital Photography, and Photocopying

 A photocopier and a self-service book scanner are available in the Library.
 Scans may be saved to a pen drive (USB key) or sent to an e-mail account.
 Readers are asked to prefer the self-service scanner or a digital camera over the photocopier.
 Photocopying materials published prior to 1900 is prohibited.
 Readers who are found mishandling books will have their library privileges restricted or withdrawn.
 It is the responsibility of the user to make sure that copyright laws are not infringed.